College of Education2021-2022

 Elementary Education - Certification, Master of Education

-Beginning in Spring 2020, the Master of Education in Elementary Education - Certification will be available Online.
+Beginning in Fall 2021, the Master of Education in Elementary Education - Certification will not be available at the following campuses: Flagstaff, NAU - North Valley, and NAU - Yavapai.

 Online programs leading to certification require fieldwork, internship, and/or student teaching which must be completed onsite in Arizona.